 Guaranteeing the longest service life for your heating system

 At Jupiter, we have been shouting the merits of treated water systems for years.
 We believe that a slighter greater initial capital outlay in proper water treatment systems will provide a cost benefit later in the life of a heating system as future maintenance costs can be slashed.

-Despite being regarding as a pure harmless substance, mains water can be harmful within heating systems and lead to the mechanical failure of components.
-VDI 2035 is a document published by the Society of German Engineers which is a guideline for the prevention of damage water heating systems.
+Despite being regarded as a pure harmless substance, mains water can be harmful within heating systems and lead to the mechanical failure of components.
+VDI 2035 is a document published by the Society of German Engineers which is a guideline for the prevention of damaged water heating systems.

 Often the components within a heating system contain ferrous metals that, when brought into contact with water and oxygen, cause corrosion.
-This results in dirty water, filled with microscopic (and not so microscopic) particles which can clog up vital components which result in failure.
+This results in dirty water, filled with microscopic (and not so microscopic) particles which can clog up vital components, resulting in failure.

 Normal culprits include cast iron heat exchangers in boilers and old radiator systems.

 The photo on the right shows the kind of corrosion that can occur, and it begins instantly as soon as reactants are brought into contact with each other.